 By Hunter Bailey.
 September 13, 2018.
 CHARLOTTE, NC — In a game featuring two teams desperate for a quality win, the Charlotte 49ers rode a dominant offensive performance to a nailbiter victory over visiting Old Dominion Thursday evening, 28-25, in front of 8,205 football fans.

 COVER IMAGE: Charlotte redshirt freshman Victor Tucker (9) hauls in a Chris Reynolds pass for the game’s first touchdown.
-All photographic images by David Rogers for Blowing Rock News.
+Story edited by David Rogers for Blowing Rock News.
+All photographic images by David Rogers.

 The game was moved up to Thursday from the originally scheduled Saturday date at Jerry Richardson Stadium due to the incoming Hurricane Florence.
 The Niners, coming off a loss to Appalachian State just five days ago, faced a short week that consisted of only two days of practice before matching up with the Monarchs..